Chemical toilet: Chemicals

 Portable chemical toilets typically use a mixture of several different chemicals in the holding tank.

 A blue dye is added to conceal the contents of the tank from the user, as well as to provide a visual indicator of capacity.
 When enough urine and/or feces (yellow to brown) are deposited, the overall mixture takes on a green color which indicates that the tank is full, and should be emptied.

 Fragrances and associated surfactants are usually included.

 Biocides are added in an effort to control odor by suppressing microbial growth (particularly of gram-positive bacteria).
 Milder forms include ethanol and quaternary ammonium compounds in low concentration.

 A formaldehyde based chemical was used for this purpose in the past, but environmental and health concerns have led to its phase-out in chemical toilets.
 Formaldehyde is very irritating to the eyes, ears, skin, nose, and throat, and in addition to vapor inhalation, the chemical solution can splash back onto the buttocks of the user when their excrement drops in.
 Formaldehyde is also highly toxic to aquatic life and can be difficult for wastewater treatment plants to dispose of safely.

-In modern toilets, microbial and enzymatic agents are increasingly common.
+In modern chemical toilets, microbial and enzymatic agents are increasingly common.
 These effectively reduce odor by accelerating digestion and breakdown of the waste, without relying on toxic additives or concealment with fragrances alone.
 Some can also break down toilet paper as well.

 All of the above ingredients may have a limited lifespan (e.g., 7 days), requiring frequent replacement to maintain efficacy.

 A much older form of portable toilet chemical is lye.
 Lye was used during the old "wooden outhouse days" to prevent odors.
 After a person is done using the portable toilet they would sprinkle a bit of lye into the holding tank.
 Lye can be dangerously corrosive to skin, and is rarely used today.

 Locations

-They are frequently seen at outdoor work sites, particularly construction sites, farms, ranches, camp sites and large banks of dozens of portable toilets allow for ready sanitation at large gatherings such as outdoor music festivals.
+Enclosed chemical toilets are frequently seen at outdoor work sites, particularly construction sites, farms, ranches, and camp sites.
+Large banks of dozens of portable toilets allow for ready sanitation at large gatherings such as outdoor music festivals.
 Several portable toilets arranged in these large banks are referred to as a 'sitting' of portable toilets.
+Portable toilet rentals, crucial for maintaining hygiene and convenience at these sites, offer various options ranging from basic models to luxury units, catering to the specific needs of different events and locations.

 Market size

-In the United States, the chemical toilet industry is a $2 billion a year business with the standard model renting for $225 per day and luxury restroom trailer units with flushing toilets going for a few thousand each day.
+In the United States, the chemical toilet industry is a $2 billion a year business with standard models starting at $68 per day at California wildfires or $225 per day in New York City.
+Luxury restroom trailer units with flushing toilets cost a few thousand dollars delivered a long distance in New York state.